magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-enable-remote-logging.md

   - Choose **Timeseries table** Card widget and add it to the Dashboard.
 It can be either the new one or the existing dashboard.
   ![](https://img.thingsboard.io/gateway/create-new-dashboard-for-logs.png)

-  - As a result now we can monitor the status of the gateway device from ThingsBoard environment.
+  - As a result now we can monitor the status of the gateway device from IoT Hub environment.
   ![](https://img.thingsboard.io/gateway/logs-dashboard.png)

 ## Next steps

-Explore guides related to main ThingsBoard features:
+Explore guides related to main IoT Hub features:

  - [Data Visualization](/docs/user-guide/visualization/) - how to visualize collected data.
  - [Device attributes](/docs/user-guide/attributes/) - how to use device attributes.